History of Abkhazia: Russian rule

 Russia annexed eastern Georgia in 1800 and took over Mingrelia in 1803.
 Kelesh Ahmed-Bey Shervashidze, the last pre-Russian ruler of Abkhazia had a long and successful reign.
-He controlled his nobles, his kinsmen commanded Poti and Batum and his fleet cruised the coast from Anapa and Batum.
 His invasion of the Principality of Mingrelia in 1802 contributed to Mingrelia becoming a Russian protectorate.
 Keleshbey died in 1808 and was succeeded by his eldest son Aslan-Bey Shervashidze.
 Kelesh also had a younger son, Sefer Ali-Bey Shervashidze, who lived in Mingrelia, was or became a Christian and was married to the Mingrellian ruler's sister.
 The Russians or Mingrelians claimed that Aslan-Bey had murdered his father.
 In August 1808, three months after Kelesh's death, a Mingrelian force failed to take Sukhumi.
 In February 1810, Russia recognized Sefer-Bey as hereditary prince of Abkhazia.
 In June of that year a Russian fleet captured Sukhumi and Aslan-Bey fled.
 Sefer-Bey, who ruled until 1821, was unable to control the countryside, things became disorganized and there were a number of revolts involving Aslan-Bey.